Manojlovic1998/running-multi-container-app-on-k8s/README.md

 The Express server serves as api layer that communicates with Redis and Postgres and passes information to the React app from them.

 - Express api diagram:

   - ![Diagram preview of express app functionality and services it fetches data from to server back to react app](/assets/diagrams/express-diagram.drawio.png)

+**Express Routes Description:**

+- `domain/` is a test route that was used to test connection to the app during early development.
+- `domain/values/all` queries and sends back all of the data from Postgres db instance.
+GET
+- `domain/values/current` queries and sends back all of the values from Redis instance.
+GET
+- `domain/values` receives users submitted data, checks if index is within worker limit to prevent bottleneck, sets a placeholder data in Redis instance, and creates a channel over which it sends the index value that worker picks up to do the calculation.

 ## :bulb: Technologies